MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 Context about the user, team, or company can be especially useful when:

 * You create or associate resources in your app with the specified user or team.
-* You initiate an authentication flow from Azure Active Directory (AAD) or other identity provider, and you do not require the user to enter their username again.
+* You can initiate an authentication flow from Azure Active Directory (AAD) or other identity provider.
+You don't require the user to enter their username again.
 For more information, see [authenticate a user in your Microsoft Teams tab](~/concepts/authentication/authentication.md).

 > [!IMPORTANT]
 > Although this user information can help provide a smooth user experience, you must not use it as proof of identity.
 For example, an attacker can load your page in a browser and render harmful information or requests.